Nikon D3 vs Canon 1D Mark II

 - More heavily discounted: Has been around for much longer (launched in January 2004).

-If the number of relative strengths (bullet points above) is taken as a guide, the D3 is the clear winner of the match-up (12 : 1 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D3 is the clear winner of the match-up (14 : 1 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Nikon D3 vs Canon 1D Mark II